Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Theoretical Background

-For the sake of simplicity, we generated all data with zero-mean ($\mu=0$)~\footnote{The random values are generated with the \texttt{scipy.stats} package~\cite{SciPy}.} and the characteristics that are listed below.
-We also mention the given $\{\alpha,\, \beta,\,\delta\}$ hyper-parameters that would tune the $\cal GH$ distribution to match the distributions that we used to generate the data, as limiting cases. \begin{enumerate} \item \textit{Gaussian} distribution $\mathcal{N}(\mu,\sigma)$ with variance $\sigma=1$.
-The standard normal is a limiting distribution of the symmetric Hyperbolic distribution as $\mathcal{GH}$($\mu=0$, $\lambda=1$, $\beta=0$, $\alpha\rightarrow \infty$, $\delta \rightarrow \infty$).
+In the following, we will reconstruct different one-dimensional test distributions (corresponding to the liming cases and subclasses of the $\cal GH$ distributions discussed in Section \ref{sec:limiting}), assuming that the $\cal H$ distribution can approximately describe the difference cases (even those with $\lambda \neq 1$).
+For each case, we infer the $(\alpha, \beta, \delta, \mu)$ parameters of $\cal H$ using a Metropolis-Hastings MCMC algorithm and $\Lambda_{\cal H}$ (with $d=1$) as the likelihood function.} The purpose of this first simple investigation is to demonstrate the flexibility of the $\Lambda_{\cal H}$ likelihood.

+For the sake of simplicity, we generate~\footnote{The random values are generated with the \texttt{scipy.stats} package~\cite{SciPy}.} all data {($5\times10^5$ samples for each test distribution)} with zero-mean ($\mu=0$). {The detailed description of each test distribution is as follows: